 2.1 Delivery.
-In consideration for Publisher’s assent to these Terms in accordance with Section 1.2 (Publisher Assent) above, and subject to these Terms, Smaato may deliver or make available to Publisher certain Smaato Ad Services that enable Publisher to sell Media Ad Inventory to, and receive Ads from, third-party Advertisers for the placement of such Ads on the Publisher Properties.
+Subject to these Terms, Smaato may deliver or make available to Publisher certain Smaato Ad Services that enable Publisher to sell Media Ad Inventory to, and receive Ads from, third-party Advertisers for the placement of such Ads on the Publisher Properties.

 2.2 License.
 Subject to the these Terms, Smaato hereby grants Publisher, during the Term, a non-exclusive, non-transferable, non-sublicensable, limited, and revocable license: (a) to access the Site and use the Services ; (b) to copy and use the Smaato Ad Services and Services with the Publisher Properties, in order to serve Ads to End-Users’ Wireless Devices; and (c) if a SOMA™ SDK is provided to Publisher, to copy and use such SDK solely to integrate it with the Publisher Properties and to distribute such integrated Publisher Properties to End-Users.

 2.3 License Limitations.
 Publisher shall not reverse engineer, decompile, or disassemble the Smaato Ad Services.
 Further, except as expressly permitted in these Terms, Publisher shall not (a) copy, modify, or adapt the Smaato Ad Services, or (b) rent, lease, sublicense, sell, assign, loan, or otherwise transfer the Smaato Ad Services.
 Publisher must comply with all applicable laws when using the Services, and must not use the Services in a manner than threatens the integrity, performance, or availability of the Services.
 If applicable, with respect to the Smaato SDK, in the event of a conflict between these Terms and the terms of the Smaato SDK License Agreement, the terms of the Smaato SDK License Agreement shall prevail.